kyco/jquery.kyco.googleplusfeed/README.md

 jquery.kyco.googleplusfeed
 ==========================

-The best Google+ feed widget out there at the moment.
+The best Google+ feed widget out there!

 This is a simple Google+ feed widget makes use of http://plusfeed.frosas.net